Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AWill you be able to bribe me with some drinks and some.

-Speaker AWell, I don't know how old are you?
+Speaker AWell, I don't know.

 Speaker AYeah, I can keep rhythm.